Risk Analytics Manager

-ScottishPower manages and minimises debt across 5 million customers
+ScottishPower manages and minimizes debt across 5 million customers

 Delivering new levels of insight, protecting the business from debt exposure and helping retain customers